Rizq-Solutions/etiqa-ncov-angular/README.md

-### Ncov(Covid-19) Tracker Assessment for R. Aidy by Etiqa the leading islamic insurance/ takaful business in ASEAN region.
+### Ncov(Covid-19) Tracker Assessment for R. Aidy.
+All assessment tasks were ready by Etiqa the takaful islamic insurance for ASEAN region.
 ## ** Angular Live Development Server is listening on localhost:4200, open your browser on http://localhost:4200/ **

 ### Complex Documentation